 Sebastian is often shown performing, but the film never eclipses Mia’s role.
 In fact, we only see Sebastian perform because Mia is in attendance, and the film reminds us of the role of the observer as being an active experience as opposed to a passive one.
 When Sebastian plays, Mia is visibly joyed, awed, in love, the same way Sebastian is at a screening of Rebel Without A Cause, him seeing Mia on stage the way she wants to be seen.
 When the film reel falls apart, Mia and Sebastian retreat to the actual Griffith Observatory where their romance literally takes off, the movie-going experience figured as a transporting experience as much as it is a transformative one.

 The “You Are the Star” mural is misleading for a multitude of reasons.
 It posits that anyone can make it, but if you look closely at those who did, you’ll see it’s a very selective group of people.
 The limited number of seats affirms that not everyone can.
-But anyone can engage with art, which is the real message in the context of the film.
+But anyone can engage with art.
 The stars seated places a keen emphasis on the role of the viewer.
 Without an audience, a movie serves no purpose playing to an empty theater; it is the viewer who makes the cinematic-viewing experience possible.
-Somebody is out there watching, and it’s that hope that drives creative endeavors.
+Somebody is out there watching and it’s that hope that drives creative endeavors.
 La La Land is a nod to that audience, to that someone in the crowd who can make all the difference between being noticed, and being seen.